cridp/iown-homecontrol-esp32sx1276/README.md

     - if PAYLOAD and TX_READY -> send the frame, decode it [^3]

 Modify Pins in board_config.h according your board
+### 1W ?
+Not my cup of tea, but implemented 20 real devices to play with.
 ### 2W howTo

 ### platformio[^2] :